- Our top 5 attractions

 Opening times: Monday to Saturday 10.00am to 14.30pm and 15.00pm to 18.00pm

 Royal Palace of Almudaina

 The royal palace Palacio Real de La Almudaina was built opposite the cathedral.
 It is the seat of the military command, but at the same time it is also the residence of the Spanish king when he is in Mallorca.
 The 20.000 square meter building was originally an Arab fortress.
 Also worth seeing is the 14th-century Gothic St. Anne's Chapel in the palace grounds.

 Opening hours and entrance fees 2022:

 1.4. to 30.9.: Tuesday to Sunday – 10:00am to 19:00pm

 1/10 to 31.3/10: Tuesday to Sunday – 00:18am to 00:XNUMXpm

 Castell de Bellver

-In the southwest of the center, the Castell de Bellver rises to a height of 112 meters, visible from afar.
-The circular fortress was built at the beginning of the 14th Century.
+In the southwest of the center, the Castell de Bellver rises up to a height of 112 meters and is visible from afar.
+The circular fortress was built at the beginning of the 14th century.
 The castle has a moat and four towers.
 Both make the building appear impregnable.
-The inner courtyard, on the other hand, is surrounded by playful-looking two-story loggias.
-From the height of the fortress, visitors can enjoy a great view over the bay of Palma.
-The museum on the city history of Palma is housed in the castle.
+The inner courtyard, on the other hand, is surrounded by two-story loggias that look playful.
+From the top of the fortress, visitors can enjoy a great view over the Bay of Palma.
+The museum of the city history of Palma is housed in the castle.

 Llotja dels Mercaders